V-Mokhun/GameHub/README.md

 #### /users

 On the community page you can see all the users, search them by username.
-You can send a friend request to a user or chat with hime.
-You can also click on a user to see their profile.
+You can send a friend request to a user or chat with him.
+You can also click on user to see their profile.

 [![Community Screenshot][community]](https://example.com)